FlexibleToast/CSCI-480/README.md

 ## Assign 5
 A simulation of the *Producers and Consumers* problem.
 Using POSIX threads multiple producer thread will be created.
 Each thread creates a "widget" and places it in a buffer, represented by incrementing a counter.
 Multiple consumer threads are also created.
 Each consumer thread removes a widget from the buffer, represented by decrementing a counter.
 Reading the size of the buffer will be done using semaphores while the incrementing/decrementing will be controlled by a mutex.

+## Assign 6
+A simulation in memory management.
+In this assignment we assume we have a small computer with only 16MB of memory and that the OS has taken the initial 3MB.
+Initially we keep track of available memory starting from 3MB and having 5 blocks (1MB, 2MB, 2MB, 4MB, 4MB) totaling the remaining 13MB.
+The simulation then reads a file and allocates, loads, deallocates, and terminates memory as it progresses.
+One of two arguments can be passed to the program to indicate to use the *first-fit* or *best-fit* algorithm for assigning memory.